codess-aus/PL-900/Bus_value.md

 Power Automate can be used to create automatic workflows for business processes, like sending an email notification when a sales order is created or integrating data from custom APIs with internal data sources.
 Power Automate automates business workflows like communication and decision approvals.
 In Power Platform, Power Automate is a cloud-based service that makes it simple for any user to build workflows that automate time-consuming tasks and processes across applications and services.
+Use Power Automate to create an approval flow.
+You can use Power Automate to improve the sales order approval process by using an approval flow to notify the salespeople's manager about new orders.
+By using the SQL Server connector, you can start this workflow at the moment a sales order is created in the database using the When an item is created trigger.

 **Azure Functions** To use Azure Functions, business users should have software development skills in order to perform these tasks.

 **Connectors** are used to connect your data source to your Power Apps apps, Power Automate workflows, or Power Bl dashboard.
+You can use a custom connector to integrate Power Platform with services without built-in support.
+You could use a custom connector to integrate a third- party application with Power Platform.
+However, you can use the built-in SQL Server connector to access this application's data.

 **Dataverse** You can use Dataverse to store business data used by your applications.
 The data is organized as tables.
 A table is a set of rows used to store data.

+You can use Dataverse to store your data in a set of standard or custom tables used by business applications.
+But if the third-party application uses SQL Server to store the data, then you do not need to replicate this data in Dataverse to create the sales dashboard.

+**AppSource third-party app**.
+You can use AppSource as an online store for business applications.
+You can publish or discover new add-ins for Power Platform, like custom connectors or Power Bl apps.
+But if the third-party application publisher does not support Power Platform directly, then it is highly improbable that you will find an add-in to integrate with the application.